instagibbs/bolts/03-transactions.md

     1. Multiply `feerate_per_kw` by 703 (706 if `option_anchor_outputs` applies) and divide by 1000 (rounding down).

 The base fee for a commitment transaction:
+  - If `option_commit_zero_fee` applies:
+    1. MUST be 0.
-  - MUST be calculated to match:
+  - Otherwise MUST be calculated to match:
     1. Start with `weight` = 724 (1124 if `option_anchors` applies).
-    2. For each committed HTLC, if that output is not trimmed as specified in [Trimmed Outputs](#trimmed-outputs), add 172 to `weight`.
+    1. For each committed HTLC, if that output is not trimmed as specified in [Trimmed Outputs](#trimmed-outputs), add 172 to `weight`.
-    3. Multiply `feerate_per_kw` by `weight`, divide by 1000 (rounding down).
+    1. Multiply `feerate_per_kw` by `weight`, divide by 1000 (rounding down).

 #### Example